ava-labs/avalanche-docs/docs/quickstart/tools-list.md

 ## Avalanche Plugin Manager (APM)

 Avalanche Plugin Manager (**APM**) is a command-line tool to manage virtual machines binaries on existing avalanchego instances.
-It enables to add/remove node to subnets, upgrade the VM plugin binaries as new versions get released to the plugin repository.
+It enables to add/remove nodes to subnets, upgrade the VM plugin binaries as new versions get released to the plugin repository.

 Github: [https://github.com/ava-labs/apm](https://github.com/ava-labs/apm)